Top 10 Best UFC Fighters of All Time

 The Top Ten

 I think this is too obvious.
 Anderson Silva is the G.O.A.T.
-He is the most dominant champion of all time, making his opponents look like they were amateurs.
+He is the most dominant champion of all time, making his opponents look like amateurs.
 His timing and precision are second to none.
 Plus, he has the best highlight reel ever, and it's not even close.

-Came back after a 4-year hiatus to choke out Bisping and become a two-division champion.
-Has convincingly avenged his only two losses, completely dominating both Serra and Hughes (twice) in the rematches.
-Only clean fighter in the GOAT conversation (alongside Fedor).
-Dominated a division stacked with talent.
-Don't forget that most adult males would fall in the welterweight division, which means that fighters who make it to UFC overcome a higher level of competition.
-Only fighter who has won 30+ consecutive rounds.
-Survived a juiced-up Hendricks.
+Came back after a four-year hiatus to choke out Bisping and become a two-division champion.
+He convincingly avenged his only two losses, completely dominating both Serra and Hughes (twice) in the rematches.
+He is the only clean fighter in the GOAT conversation (alongside Fedor).
+He dominated a division stacked with talent.

 People might criticize him for the number of fights he won by decision, but don't forget that this sport is not about who does more physical damage.
 It's about who displays more dominance in terms of skill and endurance.

-4 Jon Jones
+4. Jon Jones

 To be honest, he should be No. 1.
-The reason why I put him over GSP is because he is basically undefeated and he dominated and owned a top 3 fighter of all time, DC, twice.
+The reason why I put him over GSP is that he is basically undefeated, and he dominated and owned a top 3 fighter of all time, DC, twice.
 No one else can say that they have done something like that.
-He's also beaten his next biggest rival, Gus, twice.
-He's beaten six Hall of Famers.
-If everyone of all time was in the same weight class as Jones in their prime, Jones would be able to beat all of them.
-My top ten:

 1. Jon Jones